colurw/chess_NN/readme.md

 The decision critera check the legality of the raw average of the predicted moves, before excluding illegal moves or predictions with disappearing/cloned pieces.
-If the average still does not qualify as a legal move, the most confident prediction is chosen, based on an analysis of distances in the predicted piece vectors.
+If the average still does not qualify as a legal move, the most confident prediction is chosen, based on an analysis of the probability vectors.
 If no legal predictions are found, a random move is chosen from a list of all legal moves.

 ### _7_ensemble_graph_maker.py